-“Noonie, Noonie, and you never told me that you had met my Rich Young Man,” she said reproachfully.
+“Noonie, Noonie, you never told me that you had met my Rich Young Man,” she said reproachfully.

 “What is your young man’s name”” I asked, caution overtaking me.

-“Now Noon, don’t tell me you didn’t know that the singer you played for at the _______________ reception was my Rich Young Man, the one whose mother provides a body guard to protect him from the wiles of such as you!” she said, laughing gaily.
+“Now Noon, don’t tell me you didn’t know that the singer you played for at the last reception was my Rich Young Man, the one whose mother provides a body guard to protect him from the wiles of such as you!” she said, laughing gaily.

 “Well, he’s safe as far as I’m concerned,” I answered with spirit.
 “His mama can keep him.”